khonsulabs/cushy/README.md

 ## Project Status

 This project is early in development, but is quickly becoming a decent framework.
-It is considered experimental and unspported at this time, and the primary focus for [@ecton][ecton] is to use this for his own projects.
+It is considered alpha and unsupported at this time, and the primary focus for [@ecton][ecton] is to use this for his own projects.
 Feature requests and bug fixes will be prioritized based on @ecton's own needs.